 The three main halls of the Outer Court are built on a magnificent four-tiered dais made of white marble and covered with dragon waterspouts and dragon and phoenix balustrades.
 The hundreds of dragon heads on the dais are designed to be more than just decorations.
-They are waterspouts which are ingeniously designed to spit water during heavy rainstorms.
+They are waterspouts that are ingeniously designed to spit water during heavy rainstorms.
 The three buildings sitting on the dais are the Hall of Supreme Harmony, the Hall of Complete Harmony, and the Hall of Preserving Harmony.
 The Hall of Supreme Harmony is the highest building in The Forbidden City.
 It was used for grand ceremonies, major festivals, and the Emperor's wedding.
 It is the most commonly seen image from The Forbidden City.
 The Hall of Complete Harmony was where the Emperor would change clothing and wait before heading to the Hall of Supreme Harmony.
 The Hall of Preserving Harmony was where the Empress would meet with officials during her birthday and major festivals.
 It was also used to rehearse major ceremonies and for the top students of the imperial examinations.

 On the north side is one of the largest stone carvings in China.
 It is carved from a single piece of marble.
 It is the walkway for the Emperor to climb the dais from the Inner Courts.
 It is beautifully carved with relief images of dragons playing amongst the clouds.
 The stone is almost 17 meters long and weighs 250 tons.
 These three main buildings are also known as the three main throne rooms.
-The Forbidden City features dozens of thrones, but none are as beautiful or hold a sense of power like the ones in these buildings.
+The Forbidden City features dozens of thrones, but none are as beautiful or hold a sense of power as the ones in these buildings.